Waitangi Tribunal: Treaty clauses review

+2026 Ohakea land contamination

+In mid-July 2026, the Waitangi Tribunal heard complaint from representatives of Ngāti Parewahawaha about the environmental effects of PFAS chemicals linked to RNZAF Ohakea's foam-based firefighting equipment on the surrounding landscape.
+The iwi/tribe said that base's chemical pollution harmed their relationship with the environment.
+They also sought accountability from the New Zealand Crown and New Zealand Defence Force.

+Disability system breaches

+On 5 September 2026, the Tribunal found that the New Zealand Crown had breached the principles of the Treaty of Waitangi by failing to consult with Māori communities while designing the disability system.
+The Tribunal had heard from 48 claimants and 13 interested parties over a period of 11 weeks between 2022 and 2025.

 Reactions

 The Waitangi Tribunal's decision to hear these claims drew criticism from several figures in the Sixth National Government including NZ First MP and cabinet minister Shane Jones and ACT leader David Seymour, who regarded them as interferences into government policy delivery.
 On two occasions in January and February 2024, Jones called for the Tribunal's powers to be reviewed and claimed the Government was delivering on election promises, stating that "an institution that's been around for 50 years should not expect to continue on uncritically for another set of decades without being reviewed."
 After the Waitangi Tribunal summoned Chhour in mid-April 2024, Jones likened the Tribunal to behaving like a star chamber.
 Jones' remarks were criticised by the Māori Law Society, who issued a letter to Prime Minister Christopher Luxon and Attorney-General Judith Collins complaining that Jones' remarks breached the Cabinet Manual and undermined the Tribunal's work.
 Similarly, Seymour accused the Waitangi Tribunal of "racial fanaticism" and defended his ACT colleague Chhour's efforts to repeal Section 7AA of the Oranga Tamariki Act.
 In response to media coverage, Luxon conceded that Jones and Seymour's remarks were "ill-considered," adding "we expect all ministers to exercise good judgment on matters like this."

 A provision within National's coalition agreement with New Zealand First is that the coalition government will "amend the Waitangi Tribunal legislation to refocus the scope, purpose and nature of its inquiries back to the original intent of that legislation."
 Ahunga Tikanga head law lecturer Carwyn Jones has described the wording of the agreement as vague while Victoria University of Wellington law lecturer Dr Luke Fitzmaurice-Brown expressed concerns about limiting the scope and powers of the Tribunal.
 By contrast, former Prime Minister Jenny Shipley and former Treaty Negotiations Minister Doug Graham have supported reviewing the powers and scope of the Waitangi Tribunal.